 The days when open source vendors fought for enterprise acceptance are long gone.
 Now open source is a mandate in many companies, and its vendors have to fight for market share against offerings from software mega vendors.

 MariaDB and CEO Michael Howard have served as agents of this open source sea change.
 From his early days at Oracle to his position at the helm of an open source leader, Howard commands a keen understanding of what his customers need.
 Case in point?
-Last week’s release of MariaDB’s TX 3.0: A fully equipped open source database with advanced enterprise-level capabilities that until now, only arrived in proprietary solutions.
+Last month’s release of MariaDB’s TX 3.0: A fully equipped open source database with advanced enterprise-level capabilities that until now, only arrived in proprietary solutions.

 I spoke with Howard about the open source mandate proliferating in major enterprises, the strategy for battling tech titans, and the power of a global development organization.

 M.R.
 Rangaswami: How has the open source proposition evolved for enterprises over the past decade?